• Skip to primary navigation

 In the months and years following a divorce, it is likely that your financial circumstances will change.
 Whether through job loss, reduction in hours, medical emergency or property catastrophe, you might see a significant change in what you can pay.
 Do not attempt to come to a verbal agreement with your ex — work with an experienced attorney to ensure that your modifications are legally binding and enforceable.

-Schedule a consultation at our firm to discuss your matter in greater detail.
+Schedule a consultation with our specialized lawyers for handling divorce cases in Alpharetta to discuss your matter in greater detail.

 Latest News